Sonner family fonds

 Rules or ConventionsISAD-G, informed by RAD

 Date of DescriptionFinding Aid prepared by Myron Groover in June 2013.
-Updated August 2016 by Shyla Seller with description of accrual.
+Updated August 2016 and 2019 by Shyla Seller with description of accrual.